IRL2/nanover-docs/source/tutorials/basics.rst

 ``nanover-omni`` command to run a server.
 This server can take any of the following:

-* An OpenMM NanoVer simulation
+* A NanoVer OpenMM simulation
-* An OpenMM NanoVer simulation with ASE as an interface
+* A NanoVer OpenMM simulation with ASE as an interface
 * A NanoVer recording, with either or both of the trajectory and shared state recording files

 Note that you can give the simulations/recordings either explicitly as a string